Dynamics of Modular Matings: Geodesics

-Let be a bi-infinite sequence in the letters $\alpha$ and $\beta$ (each $g_i$ is $\alpha$ or $\beta$, and the dot between $g_0$ and $g_{-1}$ is a position marker).
-We shall associate a geodesic $\gamma(S)$ to $S$, and see that this generalises our earlier definition for a finite word.
+where each $g_i$ is $\alpha$ or $\beta$, and the dot between $g_0$ and $g_{-1}$ is a position marker.
+In this section we will associate to $S$ a geodesic $\gamma(S)$, having left hand end-point in ${\mathbb R}^{\le 0}$ and right hand end-point in ${\mathbb R}^{\ge 0}$, and we shall see (Lemmas \ref{W} and \ref{shift} below) that this process generalises our earlier definition for a finite word.\\

-Collecting up contiguous occurrences of each letter, we can write $S$ as a word in the form:
+Collecting up contiguous occurrences of each letter, we can write $S$ in the form:

-where $m_0,n_0 \in \{0\}\cup {\mathbb N} \cup \{\infty\}$and $m_i,n_i \in {\mathbb N} \cup \{\infty\}$ for $i>0$ (and if any $m_i$ or $n_i$ is $\infty$ then subsequent $m_j$ or $n_j$ are undefined).
+where $m_0,n_0 \in \{0\}\cup {\mathbb N} \cup \{\infty\}$and $m_i,n_i \in {\mathbb N} \cup \{\infty\}$ for $i>0$ (and if any $m_i$ or $n_i$ is $\infty$ then subsequent $m_j$ or $n_j$ are undefined).\\